infinityworks/terrafile/README.md

 INFO[0001] [*] Checking out v1.46.0 of git@github.com:terraform-aws-modules/terraform-aws-vpc
 ```

-Invoking with a maxiumum of 3 retry attempts per git clone (defaults to 5)
+Invoking with a maximum of 3 retry attempts per git clone (defaults to 5)

 ```sh
 $ terrafile -m 3